-On April 16 a number of websites where caught by a bug which mistook them for parked domains.
+On April 16 a number of websites were caught by a bug which mistook them for parked domains.
 The most dramatic example was Seer Interactive, a highly respected Search marketing agency which completely vanished from the organic results for a day.
-Then on April 19 Panda 3.5 was rolled out.
+Then on April 19, Panda 3.5 was rolled out.
 The dreaded Penguin officially came out to play on April 24.
-Then on April 27 Panda 3.6 went out, but by this was a fairly minor run.
+Then on April 27 Panda 3.6 went out, but this was a fairly minor run.

 The bug was fixed within a day, and isn’t really worth worrying about.
 The key issue is that they can and do happen.
 When they do there isn’t much you can do about it beyond waiting for it to be fixed but on the bright side they are usually fixed fairly quickly.

 Pandas 3.5 and 3.6 are updates to Google’s algorithms that target duplicate and thin content.
 SEOmoz has a great post covering the basics of Panda updates and what can be done, and of course, we have our own take on Panda.